Here's Where You Can Get a Free Flu Shot Right Now—With or Without Insurance

 Walmart stores also offer pharmacy services, including free flu shots with most insurance plans.

-You can also get no-cost flu shots depending on your insurance coverage at Kmart Pharmacy locations.
-Members also receive cashback rewards for getting vaccinated.
+You can also get a no-cost flu shot, depending on your insurance coverage, at Kmart Pharmacy locations.
+Another perk: Kmart members also receive cashback rewards for getting vaccinated.

 Sam's Club and Costco